abhishek-kumar-code/Redfish_Public/Specification.md

 where
 * *MetadataUrl* = the metadata url of the service (/redfish/v1/$metadata)
 * *ResourceType* = the fully qualified name of the unversioned resource type
-* *ResourcePath* = the path from the service root to the singleton or Resource Collection containing the resource
+* *ResourcePath* = the path from the service root to the singleton or resource collection containing the resource
 * *$entity* = a designator that the response is a single resource from either an entity set or specified by a navigation property.

 While both formats are allowable, services should use the *MetadataUrl*#*ResourceType* format for the "@odata.context" property values as there are additional constraints required by the [OData-Protocol](#OData-Protocol) when partial or expanded results are returned that pose an additional burden on services.

 ##### Resource identifier property

 Resources in a response shall include a unique identifier property named "@odata.id".
 The value of the identifier property shall be the [unique identifier](#uris) for the resource.

-Resources identifiers shall be represented in JSON payloads as strings that conform to the rules for URI paths as defined in Section 3.3, Path of [RFC3986](#RFC3986).
+Resources identifiers shall be represented in JSON payloads as strings that conform to the rules for URI paths as defined in Section 3.3, Path of [RFC3986](https://www.ietf.org/rfc/rfc3986.txt).
 Resources within the same authority as the request URI shall be represented according to the rules of path-absolute defined by that specification.
 That is, they shall always start with a single forward slash ("/").
 Resources within a different authority as the request URI shall start with a double-slash ("//") followed by the authority and path to the resource.

 The resource identifier is the canonical URL for the resource and can be used to retrieve or edit the resource, as appropriate.